Streaming television: Streaming quality

 Streaming quality is the quality of image and audio transmission from the servers of the distributor to the user's screen.
+Also, Streaming resolution helps to measure the size of the streaming quality of video pixels.
 High-definition video (720p+) and later standards require higher bandwidth and faster connection speeds than previous standards, because they carry higher spatial resolution image content.
 In addition, transmission packet loss and latency caused by network impairments and insufficient bandwidth degrade replay quality.
 Decoding errors may manifest themselves with video breakup and macro blocks.
-The generally accepted download rate for streaming high-definition (1080p) video encoded in H.264 is 6000 kbit/s, whereas 4K Ultra HD requires upwards of 16,000 kbit/s.
+The generally accepted download rate for streaming high-definition (1080p) video encoded in AVC is 6000 kbit/s, whereas UHD requires upwards of 16,000 kbit/s.

 For users who do not have the bandwidth to stream HD/4K video or even SD video, most streaming platforms make use of an adaptive bitrate stream so that if the user's bandwidth suddenly drops, the platform will lower its streaming bitrate to compensate.
 Most modern television streaming platforms offer a wide range of both manual and automatic bitrate settings which are based on initial connection tests during the first few seconds of a video loading, and can be changed on the fly.
 This is valid for both Live and Catch-up content.
 Additionally, platforms can also offer content in standards such as HDR or Dolby Vision or at higher framerates which can require additional costs or subscription tiers to access.